Who writes the tourism website’s articles?

 Felix

 I came to Visit Estonia – and to Estonia itself! – completely by chance.
 A German friend of mine who has lived in Tartu since 1991 knew someone who was looking for a native German speaker for a project, and that’s how I got to know Kaarl from Eiffel Meedia.
-In 2018 we took part in the tender for creating German-language content for Visit Estonia, which we won, and we’ve continued winning the tenders ever since.
+In 2018, we took part in the tender to create German-language content for Visit Estonia, which we won, and we’ve continued winning tenders ever since.

 I actually knew nothing about Estonia, but I fell in love with the country the moment I first came here – it’s such an amazing place, with such friendly people!
-Since 2018 I’ve been visiting Estonia once or twice a year, and I now have lots of favourite places.
-I’m motivated by my sympathy for the Estonian people and the country – especially these days.
+Since 2018, I’ve been visiting Estonia once or twice a year, and I now have lots of favorite places.
+I’m motivated by my sympathy for the Estonian people and the country, especially these days.

 My background is in journalism.
 In addition to working with Visit Estonia, I’ve worked for a small publishing house in Frankfurt for more than 25 years, where I’m mainly responsible for the website and online store.
 I also run a one-man web marketing agency and work with clients in retail and handicraft.

-What are your favourite topics when writing about Estonia?
+What are your favorite topics when writing about Estonia?

 I actually enjoy every topic connected to Estonia and its image abroad.
 I particularly like describing my own experiences.
 I feel like this is the future of online journalism and travel writing.